rebelsky/sams-assorted-musings-reflections/another-month-2018-06.md

 categories and numbers of forthcoming musings as part of my end-of-month musing.
 I was considering separating that data dump into a separate musing.
 However, I'm not sure that counts of forthcoming musings are interesting to anyone but me.
-So there's staying here for now.
+So they're staying here for now.

 Every month, I say that I might rearrange the list of forthcoming musings in the coming month.
 I made a few more changes than normal this month